Reisbrot/shit/README.md

 mr.brown: 40x40 px

 ### Collision
-Collision will be detected when Mr. Brown hits a pixel that is not coloured `eeeeee`.
+//Collision will be detected when Mr. Brown hits a pixel that is not coloured `eeeeee`.

+###Code
+I will repogram the game in Java while using the old resources.
+Also im programming with the worst free Java-Engine i could find, jme3.
+Not updated since 2016.
+Its the only I know how to program in.

 ### Tubes